Publications

 - Guillaume de Brier, Hadassah Arian, Lotte Hoex | July 26, 2021

-Voices from Tanzania – case studies on Business & Human Rights (Volume 3)
+Voices from Tanzania – The human rights impact of large-scale infrastructure projects: Case studies on Business & Human Rights

 - AJISO, FEMAPO, Governance Links Tanzania, PILIDO, TCCIA | April 1, 2021

 The Voices from Tanzania series supports local field-based studies into business and human rights topics in Tanzania.
 This third volume presents five cases studies that focus on the human rights impact of large-scale infrastructure projects.
-Download this publication in pdf Pakua muhtasari kwa kiswahili The studies assessed the human rights impact of 3 energy supply projects– the East African Crud
+Download the study (EN) Pakta muhtasari kwa kiswahili (SW) The studies assessed the human rights impact of 3 energy supply projects– the East African Crude Oi

 National Baseline Assessment – Business and Human Rights in Belgium